1467128333/HeroGCN/README.md

 + pretrain.py: pretrain the autoencoder used in our model.

 ## Best Model
-This folder contains our best trained models, which can be loaded directly for testing the clustering performance.
+This folder contains our best trained model, which can be loaded directly for testing the clustering performance.
+Since the file is too large, please unzip them before you run the codes.

 You can run our codes using either of the following commands: